AriFordsham/GHCWiki/commentary/rts/haskell-execution/heap-checks.md

                   DEFAULT -> <rhs2>
 ```
 Things that affect this decision:
+ * If the scrutinee is a boolean condition then do the heap check before - See Note [GC for conditionals]
  * If the scrutinee `<scrut>` requires any non-trivial work, we MUST `GcInAlts`.
 For example if
    `<scrut>` was `(g x)`, then calling `g` might result in lots of allocation, so any heap check done
    at the start of `f` is irrelevant to the branches.
 They must do their own checks.
- * If there is just one alternative, then it's always good to amalgamate
+ * If there is just one alternative, then it's always good to amalgamate.
  * If there is heap allocation in the code before the case, then we are going to do a heap-check
    upstream anyway.
 In that case, don't do one in the alternatives too.
 The single check might
    allocate too much space, but the alternatives that use less space simply move `Hp` back down
-   again, which only costs one instruction
+   again, which only costs one instruction(TODO: Does it do it now?
+Check it)
  * Otherwise, if there is no heap allocation upstream, put heap checks in each alternative.
 The reasoning
    here was that if one alternative needs heap and the other one doesn't we don't want to pay the
    runtime for the heap check in the case where the heap-free alternative is taken.

 ---

-### What's wrong with the current strategy
+### Current setting

-Now let's consider this program:
+Consider this program:

 ```
 data X a = X { runX :: !a }